 The Go8 notes there are pros and cons to either option canvassed by the Productivity Commission and more detail is required before in principal support to either option can be provided.
 Moreover, public investment in higher education remains inadequate and should be reviewed as part of the upcoming University Accord.
 The first option of providing lower public subsidies where the expected (future) private benefits by field of education are higher is not straightforward.
-In a changing labour market with rapid technological change where graduates need to have the necessary skills to move between roles through their careers (including in new roles that may not yet exist), it is not necessarily the case that a given student that graduates in a field with higher private benefits will work their entire career in that field.
+In a changing labour market with rapid technological change where graduates need to have the necessary skills to move between roles through their careers (including in new roles that may not yet exist), The second option attempts to improve allocative efficiency by establishing, through costing exercises, what the underlying efficient costs of individual courses are and then applying a subsidy rate.
+The Go8 does not accept there is a unique efficient price for the delivery of a given course.
+All courses and degrees are not identical it is not necessarily the case that a given student that graduates in a field with higher private benefits will work their entire career in that field.
 Similarly, a graduate from a field with lower private benefits may over the course of their career move into roles with more substantial private benefits.